epurn/Qwen3-OpenAI-Translator/README.md

 - Allow different hostname/port - currently hardcoded to http://localhost:8000
 - ADD STREAMING SUPPORT
 - Add tests
-- Reccomend stuff to add and I'll add it asap 😊
+- Recommend stuff to add and I'll add it asap 😊

 ## License
 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.